This is what they mean.

 - Use the TfL Go app or Journey Planner to help plan your route

-- Nearby uses your current location or a postcode or address of your choice and places you on a map, showing you Tube, bus, river, London Overground, DLR, TfL Rail and Santander Cycles locations around you
+- Nearby uses your current location or a postcode or address of your choice and places you on a map, showing you Tube, bus, river, London Overground, DLR, Elizabeth line and Santander Cycles locations around you

 - Sometimes it's quicker to walk between stations.
 So if you can, walk it instead